Inzhenerka/docs.getdbt.tech/website/blog/2025-06-06-the-new-dbt-vscode-extension.md

 ## The dbt developer experience in the pre-fusion-era

-If you've ever started a dbt project, chances are your journey began like mine did: cloning jaffle_shop, opening it in VS Code, and running dbt run for the first time (actually the second time, because I know you forgot to run `dbt deps` in the first one).
-It is like our initiation process, our ‘hello-world’.
+If you've ever started a dbt project, chances are your journey began like mine did: cloning `jaffle_shop`, opening it in VS Code, and running `dbt run` for the first time (actually the second time, because I know you forgot to run `dbt deps` in the first one).
+This is the dbt initiation process, our ‘hello-world’.

 You played around with staging models, the orders table, customers table.
 But let's be honest, the developer experience in that setup was always a bit... clunky.